hareom284/laravel_project/Online_Attendence/README.md

 # 3 ` php artisan key:generate `

-# And then you can run below comment :point_down:
+# :point_down:  :point_down:  And then you can run below comment

 <br> ` php artisan serve `